Physics Quizzes

 Category: PRESSURE AND MOMENTS

-14. Which of the following is NOT a characteristic of moments?
+14. Which of the following statements about moments is false?

 15 / 30